naba-diganta03/Bank-Customer-Analytics/README.md

 1. Clone the repository or download the files.
 2. Open the Jupyter Notebook `BankEDA.ipynb` to explore data insights.
-3. Launch `Banking Dashboard .pbix` in Power BI Desktop to explore interactive visuals.
+3. Launch `Banking Dashboard.pbix` in Power BI Desktop to explore interactive visuals.

 ---